Fizzz9/AI-Model-Pipeline/README.md

   * trying a slightly larger model such as BERT-base,
   * doing light domain adaptation for business/technology news, and
   * adding a stronger classical baseline (e.g., TF-IDF + logistic regression) between the keyword rules and DistilBERT to make the performance gap more interpretable.

----

-## 6. How to run

-1. Install dependencies (either with your own environment or `pip install` based on the imports inside the notebook).
-2. Open `AI Model Pipeline.ipynb` in Jupyter or VS Code.
-3. Run all cells from top to bottom.